 - 25% of compensation, or

-According to the IRS, “up to $280,000 of an employee’s compensation may be considered.
-If you’re self-employed, use a special calculation to determine contributions for yourself.”
-The calculations can get more complicated if you are self-employed, so a professional tax advisor could be a great resource for helping to clarify your specific situation.
+You can use the IRS’s resource for determining contributions for yourself.
+If you’re self-employed, contribution calculations can get more complicated.
+A professional tax advisor could be a great resource for helping to clarify your specific situation.

 Benefits & Challenges of SEP IRAs

 SEP IRAs were created specifically for self-employed individuals and small business owners who wanted to offer retirement plans to employees.
 Many small business owners don’t employ enough people to justify the cost of a full 401k, so a SEP IRA is a great benefit to offer in a small business setting due to its minimal administration costs.

 A SEP is also a great vehicle if you want to actively manage investments, since all trades are made with no tax consequences.
 Many SEP providers offer a wide range of investment choices.

 Contributions are not required in a given year, but it’s important to note that if a contribution is made, all employees must receive the same percentage of earned income or compensation (up to 25%), so these plans can be expensive.
 Additionally, SEP IRAs do not allow catch-up contributions for those over age 50.